Kotara - Kotara Park and Park Avenue works

 The creek rehabilitation stage will be undertaken in 2 sections:

-From Railway Avenue culvert, west for 100m in current works.
+Section 1 has been successfully completed.
+Works from Railway Avenue culvert, west for 100m in current works.
 City of Newcastle has contracted Soil Conservation Service to undertake this section.
-Work is expected to commence late June 2017 and will take approximately six weeks to complete (weather permitting).

 From Railway Avenue culvert, east to the culvert at Howell Street.
 This stage is dependent on the completion of other works in the park.